-its technology advantage, and thus, the leadership of the market.
+We use a fairly standard version of the model, with no firm entry and a maximum of one unit of technology gap between competitors, to analytically characterize the predictions of the model as to the symptoms of slower business dynamism.
+A key margin that we explore is knowledge diffusion between frontier and laggard firms.
+In the model, we include an exogenous probability of catch-up, which makes the laggard close its technology difference with the leader."
+Such a spillover benefits laggard firms, while it entails a cost for the leading firm in terms of higher competition.
+In the model, this cost is reflected by the fact that the frontier firm loses its technology advantage, and thus, the leadership of the market.
 We demonstrate theoretically that a decline in knowledge diffusion mimics most of the stylized facts.
 To start, it leads to a higher concentration with higher markups and profits (Facts 1, 2, and 3), and a decrease in the labor share of output (Fact 4).
 A crucial mechanism behind these results is the compositional shift in the economy to more unleveled and concentrated sectors where more productive firms pay less to their workers, consistent with Fact 5.
 As sectors become more concentrated, the productivity gap between the competing firms opens up, as in Fact 6.

-Of course, the lack of free entry of firms leaves the standard model mute about the agerelated trends (Facts 7).
-Similarly, the combined variation in both the composition and incentive margins (affecting firms' innovation efforts) yields ambiguous results for other incumbentgrowth related moments (Facts 8 and 9), calling for a quantitative investigation.
+Of course, the lack of free entry of firms leaves the standard model mute about the age-related trends (Fact 7).
+Similarly, the combined variation in both the composition and incentive margins (affecting firms' innovation efforts) yields ambiguous results for other incumbent-growth-related moments (Facts 8 and 9), calling for a quantitative investigation.
 Moreover, it is also important to understand the significance of decline in knowledge diffusion in comparison with other potential factors that could affect business dynamism.
-Therefore, in Section 4.5, we discuss the results from the quantitative investigation of a richer version of the model that features free entry and other potential channels in addition to knowledge diffusion, among other extensions.
+Therefore, in Section IV.v, we discuss the results from the quantitative investigation of a richer version of the model that features free entry and other potential channels in addition to knowledge diffusion, among other extensions.
 Importantly, we focus specifically on the implications of the model over the transition period that replicates the experience of the U.S. economy over the past several decades.
 The quantitative analysis corroborates our theoretical findings, underscoring the dominant role of a decline in knowledge diffusion in explaining the symptoms of the declining U.S. business dynamism.